Basic repair tools: your allies for a top-quality bike! 🛠️

 - Tire iron: Your key to changing an inner tube.

-- Bicycle pump: Indispensable for inflating your tires.
+- **Bike pump**: Indispensable for inflating your tires.

-- Allen keys: For most screws on your bike.
+- **Allen keys**: For the majority of screws on your bike.

 - **Screwdrivers**: Two types - flat and Phillips, useful for adjusting your brakes.

-- Wire cutters: Ideal for cutting cables and sheaths.
+- **Cutting pliers**: Ideal for cutting cables and sheaths.

 - **Patches**: Your solution for repairing a puncture without changing the inner tube.

-Now that you've got to know your tools, and you've got the accessories that every cyclist needs, you're ready to tackle your first repair.
+Now that you've got to know your tools, and that you've got the [accessories essential to any cyclist](<https://www.lokki.rent/media/accessoires-indispensables-location-velo>), we feel you're ready to tackle the first repair.

 So grab your tire iron and let's get to work on that flat tire! 🔧